 The remote desktop in GNOME can be enabled through Activities > System Settings > Sharing.
 Turn on Screen Sharing and Allow Remote Control through the attached network device.
 It is strongly recommended that a secure password is set.

 The next section will require you to be logged in as the mythtv user.

 Configuration of yum is needed to use the RPMFusion package repository.
 Follow the links below and install the RPMs for the latest version and correct architecture for your system.
 It should be noted ATrpms can also be used as an alternative to RPMFusion but they cannot be used simultaneously and ATrpms will require the priority of the repo file to be set higher as to not conflict with the official packages.

-Note: You will need to download the packages rpmfusion-free-release and rpmfusion-nonfree-release and install with GNOME Software or rpm -ivh *.
+Note: You will need to download the packages rpmfusion-free-release and rpmfusion-nonfree-release under Firefox graphical installation and install with GNOME Software or rpm -ivh *.